 “Every agronomic decision is a good one for someone” is a quote that I saw recently that reminds us that being “entrepreneurial” is high valued in today’s business world, rewarded in some cases by large amounts of venture capital invested in startup companies.
 That’s as true in crop agriculture as in any other business, and it means that startups are under pressure to find or create niches and product(s) to fill them, and to demonstrate that these products are widely sellable.
-The “grand prize” can be sale of the startup to a larger company, yielding a large return for investors and a chance for the entrepreneur to get a large financial award and perhaps move on to bigger projects.
+The “grand prize” can be the sale of the startup to a larger company, yielding a large return for investors and a chance for the entrepreneur to get a large financial award and perhaps move on to bigger projects.
+Seeking advice from the company registration office can be crucial in navigating the complexities of establishing and formalizing your startup venture..

 The result is an increasing number of novel crop inputs, accompanied by creative marketing campaigns.
 Such campaigns often employ the trappings of science to help build trust in such inputs and those who develop them.
 Photos of serious-looking people examining flasks or test tubes while dressed in white lab coats populate websites, especially for startups that are developing and selling novel inputs such as microbes, or the less specific terms “biologicals” or “biostimulants.”
 Companies tend to point to field trials they have in their database, and a selected set of such results may be available to potential customers.
 Testimonials are very common, and almost every such website includes mention of the positive ROI (return on investment) that buyers can expect from use of this product.